carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/cloud_resume_challenge/index.md

 ### 6. DynamoDB, Lambda, API Gateway and JavaScript

-I learned a **ton** on this portion of the project.
+The goal of this portion of the project is to implement a visitor counter that displays how many people have accessed the website.
+I learned a _ton_ on this portion of the project.
 I understood the concept of how a website, a database and an API interacted, but actually building it all really challenged me.

+- **Lambda** contains the logic that processes requests and updates the visitor count.
+- **DynamoDB** stores the current count as well as hashed IP and browser data to prevent duplicate counts of the same person.
+- **API Gateway** exposes the Lambda function to the internet, allowing the frontend to make HTTP requests.
+- **JavaScript** on the website sends a request to API Gateway when the page loads, triggering the Lambda function and retrieving the updated visitor count.

-API Gateway generates JavaScript used by Hugo to perform REST API requests.
+To go full circle: API Gateway generates the JavaScript used by the website to perform REST API requests.
 When a request is made, API Gateway forwards the relevant information to Lambda for processing.
-Lambda can interact with services like DynamoDB or perform other tasks, then return a response to API Gateway, which sends the final result back to Hugo.
+Lambda handles the logic and interacts with services like DynamoDB, then returns a response to API Gateway, which delivers the final result back to the website.

 #### Lambda